Autobahn FULL Circuit

 Wheel chocks: Your brakes need to cool after you come off track, and you don’t want to set your parking brake.
 Bring something (pieces of 2×4 will work) to place by your tires to keep your car from rolling.

 Track Day Schedule – TrackDay/TT

-There will be a mandatory drivers meetings with a review of instructions on track etiquette at 4:10 PM SHARP.
+There will be mandatory drivers meetings with a review of instructions on track etiquette starting at 4:30 PM SHARP (see below for your meeting time based on your run group).
 Any competitors found not in attendance will be asked to leave, no refunds, no exceptions.
 Information given at the meeting is crucial to EVERYONE.

 Please watch for updates to the event-day schedule.
 Plan to arrive early enough to check in with registration and get your car ready (remove loose items, change tires, etc.) to roll so you can be on time for the drivers meeting.
 Concessions may not be open so plan accordingly.

 - 2:00 PM – On-site registration check in opens

 - 4:15 PM – On-site registration check in closes (if you are not checked in by 4:30 PM, you will not be allowed to run – DON’T BE THE GUY WHO SHOWS UP LATE AND EXPECTS TO GET IN)

 - 4:30 PM – MANDATORY DRIVERS MEETING FOR NOVICE GROUP

 - 4:45 PM – MANDATORY DRIVERS MEETING FOR TIME TRIALS AND ADVANCED/INTERMEDIATE GROUP